dlovans/dlovandev/public/js/components/ds-about/README.md

 ## Usage

-To use this web component, import the module, then use JavaScript DOM methods.
+1. To use this web component, import the module, then use JavaScript DOM methods:

 ```javascript
 import './ds-about.comp.js'
 ```

-or load the module and use the component declaratively in HTML.
+2. Or load the module and use the component declaratively in HTML:

 ```html
 <script type="module" src="../components/ds-about/ds-about.comp.js"></script>
 ```

-Continue in HTML
+Continue in HTML:

 ```html
 <ds-about></ds-about>